 Staff finds the proposed amendments will improve clarity of standards for applicants in their preparation of plans for staff review.
-Furthermore, the proposed amendments will provide staff clear guidance to consistently interpret standards, reducing the need for regular participation of third-party architectural reviewers, thereby streamlining permitting processes for redevelopment and reconstruction in the Resort Housing District as directed by City Council 22-056.
+Furthermore, the proposed amendments will provide staff clear guidance to consistently interpret standards, reducing the need for regular participation of third-party architectural reviewers, thereby streamlining permitting processes for redevelopment and reconstruction of commercial and institutional developments as directed by City Council 22-056.

-Staff recommends Planning Commission recommend approval of the proposed amendments to Section 86-169, pursuant to the draft ordinance, and to direct staff to initiate a request for proposal (RFP) for contractual professional services to update design illustrations in Section 86-170 to provide examples of each allowable architectural design subtype and associated design standards.
+Staff recommends Planning Commission recommend approval of the proposed amendments to Section 126-1028, 126-494, 126-514, and 126-534, pursuant to the draft ordinance.

+Sec.
+126-1028. - Architectural design standards and examples.

+Attachment A.1

 - (a) Intent.
-It is the intent of these architectural standards and examples to ensure that all multifamily buildings and structures within a multifamily development are designed, constructed, maintained and improved in a manner that enhances the environment, visual and physical character of Sanibel consistent with the Sanibel Plan and its vision statement.
-[Also refer to LDC subsection 86-43(b) applicable to the appearance of structures, size and mass of all buildings and structures.] - (b) Application.
-The architectural standards and examples in this section shall apply to all new multifamily buildings and structures within a multifamily development, whether the buildings are new development or the redevelopment of existing structures.

-These architectural standards also apply to an existing multifamily building that is adding, or redeveloping, more than 25 percent of the floor area of that building.
-To the extent practicable, these standards will apply to major improvements to the exterior of existing multifamily buildings that involve replacement or relocation of windows, entryways, walkways and elements of the building's facade, provided that, the improvement exceeds normal repair and maintenance.
-These standards do not apply to interior renovations that do not affect the external appearance of the building.

-(c) Recognition of Sanibel's "Island Style".
-While there exists a diversity of building styles represented among the structures within City of Sanibel, some building styles more successfully represent the "community aesthetic," or what could be thought of as Sanibel's "Island Style".
-In the development of architectural standards and examples for multifamily buildings and structures within a multifamily development, it was determined that four subcategories, or sub-styles, together contribute to Sanibel's "Island Style".
+It is the intent of these architectural standards and examples to ensure that all structures devoted to commercial and institutional uses are designed, constructed, maintained and improved in a manner that enhances the environment, visual and physical character of Sanibel consistent with the Sanibel Plan and its vision statement.
+(See also § 86-43(b) applicable to the appearance, size and mass of all buildings and structures.) - (b) Application.
+The architectural standards and examples in this section shall apply to all new commercial and institutional buildings, whether the buildings are new development or redevelopment of existing commercial or institutional floor area within or outside of the commercial district and to nonconforming commercial uses located outside of the commercial district.
+These architectural standards shall also apply to an existing commercial or institutional building that is adding, or redeveloping, more than 25 percent of the commercial or institutional floor area of that building.
+To the extent practicable, these standards will apply to major improvements to the exterior of existing commercial or institutional use buildings that involve replacement or relocation of windows, entryways, walkways and elements of the building's facade, provided that, the improvement exceeds normal repair and maintenance.
+These standards do not apply to interior renovations that do not affect the external appearance of the building. - (c) Recognition of Sanibel's "Island Style".
+While there is a diversity of building styles represented among the structures within City of Sanibel, some building styles more successfully represent the "community aesthetic" or what could be thought of as Sanibel's "Island Style".
+In the development of architectural standards and examples for the GC, TCG and TCL commercial districts, it was determined that four subcategories, or sub-styles, together contribute to Sanibel's "Island Style".
 These have been identified as Old Florida, Island Eclectic, Island Contemporary and Caribbean.
-These architectural styles are equally applicable as standards and examples for development and redevelopment throughout the city for all multifamily housing developments.
+These architectural styles are equally applicable as standards and examples for development and redevelopment throughout the city's commercial districts.

 Conformance with specific architectural styles is not required by Sanibel's Land Development Code.
-However the four subcategories are illustrative of the overall characteristics that are considered compatible with the term "Island Style" and form the basis for the illustrations of the architectural standards and examples included in this document.
+However the four subcategories are illustrative of the overall characteristics that are considered compatible with the term "Island Style" and form the basis for the illustrations of the architectural standards and examples included in section 86-170.
 In keeping with the island's "rural" character, the buildings are typically smaller in stature and understated in design.

-An attribute of all of these styles is their compatibility with issues of "sustainability" or "green architecture."
-For example, pronounced roof overhangs shade walls and the open spaces below, providing natural cooling, sloped roofs can accommodate a natural ventilation space between the hot sun and living spaces below, and light colored roofs reflect the sun's heat.
+An attribute of all of these styles is their compatibility with issues of "sustainability" or "green architecture".
+For example, pronounced roof overhangs shade walls and the open spaces below, providing natural cooling; sloped roofs can accommodate a natural ventilation space between the hot sun and living spaces below; and light colored roofs reflect the sun's heat.
 When these building elements are combined with native plant species for landscaping, buildings and nature co-exist in harmony.